percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

    ...
 [ERROR] Plugin keyring_vault reported: 'Could not retrieve list of keys from Vault. ...

-In case of accessible vault-server with the wrong mount point, there is no error during server boot, but sitll node refuses to start:
+In case of accessible vault-server with the wrong mount point, there is no error during server boot, but still node refuses to start:

 .. code-block:: text